OmniLase

 The Importance of Quality Equipment: Eclipse®-VLS

 The effectiveness of veterinary laser therapy and surgery in reptile medicine is heavily dependent on the quality and suitability of the equipment used.
 Many veterinary laser devices are primarily designed for small companion animals and clinic-based procedures.
-While some systems may include general protocols adaptable to birds, they often lack the specialized features required to address the unique anatomy, physiology, and clinical needs of reptiles.
+While some systems may include general protocols adaptable to exotics, they often lack the specialized features required to address the unique anatomy, physiology, and clinical needs of exotic mammals.

 In this context, the Eclipse®-VLS system stands out as an innovative and comprehensive solution.
-Designed with versatility and precision in mind, this all-in-one veterinary laser system is well suited for avian veterinary applications, offering exceptional performance in laser therapy, surgical procedures, and supportive care.
-The system includes extensive pre-set protocols that can be adapted for common avian conditions and allows clinicians to create custom protocols tailored to individual species and cases.
-Its high output power helps reduce treatment times, which is particularly beneficial for minimizing stress in reptiles.
+Designed with versatility and precision in mind, this all-in-one veterinary laser system is well suited for exotic mammals veterinary applications, offering exceptional performance in laser therapy, surgical procedures, and supportive care.
+The system includes extensive pre-set protocols that can be adapted for common conditions and allows clinicians to create custom protocols tailored to individual species and cases.
+Its high output power helps reduce treatment times, which is particularly beneficial for minimizing stress in exotics.

 Recommended Products